MikeSmythers/citrix-autolaunch/README.md

 ## Known Issues

-* On connection close or remote program crash, this program may try to launch a bad or missing ICA, causing an error message to appear on screen
 * Sometimes repeatedly errors when trying to log in or download the ICA due to network delays (most notable when using MFA or similar)